barlantico/Computer-Vision-Programs/README.md

 RGB_Regions:

-	Specify which RGB ranges to keep color, and turn all other pixels to grayscale.
+	Specify which RGB values to retain color, and turn all other pixels to grayscale.